cheunste/OpcXmlConverter/README.md

 # How to use

-In powershell, type in the following (assuming you're in the same directory as the program)
+In powershell, type in the following (assuming you're in the same directory as the program).

 ./OpcXmlConverter.exe [site name] [full path to xml]

 ex:
 ./OpcXmlConverter.exe JUNCA "D:\Program Files\IBERINCO\WINDAGC\DatosConfiguracion_NombreParque.xml"

+If you're executing this in another script, you will need the full path of the exe file instead.

 # TagMap